MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 # Description
-* We propose extending `CoreWebView2Environment` to include the `GetProcessInfosWithDetails` API.
-This asynchronous call returns a snapshot collection of `ProcessInfo`s corresponding to all currently running processes associated with this `ICoreWebView2Environment` except for crashpad process.
+* We propose extending `CoreWebView2Environment` to include the `GetProcessExtendedInfos` API.
+This asynchronous call returns a snapshot collection of `ProcessExtendedInfo`s corresponding to all currently running processes associated with this `ICoreWebView2Environment` except for crashpad process.
 This provide the same list of `ProcessInfo`s as what's provided in `GetProcessInfos`.
-Plus, this also provide the list of associated `FrameInfo`s actively running(showing UI elements) in the renderer process.
+Plus, this also provide the list of associated `FrameInfo`s actively running (showing or hiding UI elements) in
+the renderer process.

-* We propose to add the `AssociatedFrameInfo` API to provide a list of `FrameInfo`s actively running(showing UI elements) in the asscociated renderer process.
+* We propose to add the new interface `CoreWebView2ProcessExtendedInfo` which has `AssociatedFrameInfo` and `ProcessInfo` properties.
+We use the `AssociatedFrameInfo` API to provide a list of `FrameInfo`s actively running (showing or hiding UI elements) in the asscociated renderer process.
+We use `ProcessInfo` to provide corresponding process information.

 * We propose extending `CoreWebView2` and `CoreWebView2Frame` to include
 the `FrameId` property.
 This property represents the unique identifier of